quinten1333/master-thesis/Readme.md

 # PLANT: User Story Toolchain

-## ICT Open
+## User stories
-Slides can be found [here](https://github.com/quinten1333/master-thesis/blob/main/ICT-Open/presentation.pdf)

-Documentation about the language can be found in the [userStories folder](https://github.com/quinten1333/master-thesis/blob/main/userStories/Readme.md)
+Documentation about the language can be found in the [userStories folder](https://github.com/quinten1333/master-thesis/blob/main/userStories/Readme.md).

 ## Tools
 From high level to low level: